-In this article you will learn how to warm-up with Omnisend to reach better email deliverability rates for your newsletters.
+In this article, you'll learn how to warm-up with Omnisend to reach better email deliverability rates for your newsletters.

 Before you start

 Warm-up is a process of gradually increasing send volumes over a number of days or weeks.
 Note, it could take longer if receivers do not perceive your email as an opt-in.
 Warming-up slowly builds up your sender reputation and improves email deliverability.

 While the warm-up plan will work for most users, there are many factors that can influence the process.
-For example, if ISPs’ scripts determine that the quality of generated traffic is below their expectations, part of your emails might get blocked or sent to the junk folders.
+For example, if ISPs’ scripts determine that the quality of generated traffic is below their expectations, part of your emails might get blocked or sent to junk folders.
 Moreover, if you are migrating from one service provider to another, be prepared for a few little bumps in your metrics.
 Large ISPs like Gmail, Yahoo, and Microsoft may need a little more time to adjust their metrics.
 These ISPs update their records based on current and previous interactions with your mail or domain.

 A few steps you need to follow to get the best results:

 During your warm-up, send not more than 1 campaign per day, 3 times a week.

 Keep track of your campaign metrics.
 If you notice that something went wrong, do not go to the next step, send it to the same amount of subscribers once again.
 It’s possible that with a new batch of subscribers you will get more complaints and it may affect your results drastically.

 If you see many spam complaints, unsubscribe, or bounces in your campaign reports, check your subscribers' list one more time.
 Are those subscribers collected organically?
 Or maybe this list is purchased?
-You need to keep the good practices, otherwise, your deliverability reputation might be damaged permanently and your account might get suspended.
+You need to keep the best practices, otherwise, your deliverability reputation might be damaged permanently and your account might get suspended.
 The bounce rate cannot exceed 3% and spam complaints - 0.08%.